MichalMoudry/dotnet-quartz-sample-app/README.md

-# F# Sample app - Quartz
+# Sample scheduling app
-A repository with a sample .NET app using Quartz.NET library.
+A repository with a sample app using in-process scheduling.

 ## Used libraries
-- Dapper.FSharp
-- Microsoft.Extensions.Hosting
-- Quartz
+- schedule
-- Quartz.Extensions.Hosting
+- SQLAlchemy